Barclays to shut wealth management services in 130 countries

 Other banks are also restructuring in wealth management and Credit Suisse said this week it will pull back from some countries.

-Barclays Wealth, which has about 200 billion pounds ($321.36 billion) of assets under management, aims to cut the number of its "booking centres", which enable clients to trade and book assets in particular jurisdictions, to about a dozen from 17. ($1 = 0.6224 British pounds)
+Barclays Wealth, which has about 200 billion pounds of assets under management, aims to cut the number of its "booking centres", which enable clients to trade and book assets in particular jurisdictions, to about a dozen from 17.

 (Reporting by Abhirup Roy in Bangalore and Steve Slater in London; Editing by David Cowell)